We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 This page has been written for parents, but is relevant to anyone supporting someone who has CVI and uses a wheelchair, as explained in our Introduction.

-Click here for the Alphabetical List of Labels given to children with CVI.
+Click here for the Alphabetical List of Labels given to people with CVI.

-For non-verbal children with CVI who use a wheelchair please also see our page Non-Verbal Children - Labels.
+For non-verbal people with CVI who use a wheelchair please also see our page Non-Verbal - Labels.

 One area we think is worth noting, concerns lack of accessibility affecting learning opportunities, that can lead to some of the developmental challenges that different labels refer to, for example low self-esteem or social communication difficulties.
 In the alphabetical list we explain the connection with CVI, but what about wheelchair users specifically?